qsnake/gpaw/doc/install/installationguide.rst

 The install script does its best when trying to guess proper libraries and commands to build gpaw.
-However, if the standard procedure fails or user wants to override default values it is possible to customize the setup with :file:`customize.py` file which is located in the gpaw base directory.
-As an example, :file:`customize.py` might contain the following lines::
+However, if the standard procedure fails or user wants to override default values it is possible to customize the setup with :svn:`customize.py` file which is located in the gpaw base directory.
+As an example, :svn:`customize.py` might contain the following lines::

   libraries = ['myblas', 'mylapack'] library_dirs = ['path_to_myblas']

 Now, gpaw would be built with "``-Lpath_to_myblas -lmyblas -lmylapack``" linker flags.
-Look at the file :file:`customize.py` itself for more possible options.
-After editing :file:`customize.py`, follow the instructions for the standard installation from step 3 on.
+Look at the file :svn:`customize.py` itself for more possible options.
+After editing :svn:`customize.py`, follow the instructions for the standard installation from step 3 on.

 Parallel installation
 =====================

-By default, setup looks if mpicc is available, and if setup finds one, a parallel version is build.
-If the setup does not find mpicc, a user can specify one in the :file:`customize.py` file.
+By default, setup looks if :program:`mpicc` is available, and if setup finds one, a parallel version is build.
+If the setup does not find mpicc, a user can specify one in the :svn:`customize.py` file.

-For the parallel calculations, a special :file:`gpaw-python` python-interpreter is created.
-If gpaw was installed without root permissions, i.e.::
+For the parallel calculations, a special :program:`gpaw-python` python-interpreter is created.
+If GPAW was installed without root permissions, i.e.::

   python setup.py install --home=<my-directory>